dms-zz/tog_depot/README.markdown

 WORK IN PROGRESS!
 ----------------

-This plugin is still under development, so please don't use in a production environment.
+This plugin is still under development, so please don't use it in a production environment.

 Included functionality
 ----------------------